 James Schultz is the CEO of GCS.
-He has extensive experience advising governments, international development and financing organizations and the private sector in the development and implementation of climate change adaptation/mitigation strategies and environment and natural resource management investment programs.
+He has extensive experience advising governments, international development and financing organisations and the private sector in the development and implementation of climate change adaptation/mitigation strategies and environment and natural resource management investment programs.
 Prior to joining GCS, James worked for the World Bank, the African Union and the UN’s Food and Agriculture Organization.

 He has a background in anthropology, ecology, economics and international relations and holds degrees from the University of Queensland and the University of Sydney.

 Lewis Tyndall is the director of GCS Legal and Compliance.
 He has advised governments and major corporations in SE Asia for 20 years in relation to emissions related and environmental problems.
 He has been a director of several public companies and has practised as a barrister for 20 years in equity, commercial and environmental law.